sisihagen/website/content/en/blog/2019/09/the-great-void.md

 title: "The Great Void"
 date: 2019-09-09
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "Only if we become aware of the futility of the 'hamster wheel' in which we are trapped will we find the courage to get out."
-draft: false
 lang: en
 cover: "society"
 ---